-Medical, Dental, Prescription Drug and Vision Insurance - Plan options include the PPO High Deductible Health Plan and HMO plans in Northern and Southern Nevada.
-All plans offer medical, dental, prescription drug and vision benefits.
+Medical, Dental, Prescription Drug and Vision Insurance

+Plan options include the Consumer Driven Health Plan and HMO plans in Northern and Southern Nevada.
+All plans offer medical, dental, prescription drug, and vision benefits.

-Employee/Employer Premium Cost Share - The State of Nevada provides a subsidy share in the cost of insurance through monthly pre-tax payroll deductions.
+Employee/Employer Premium Cost Share

+The State of Nevada provides a subsidy for each employee based on the plan and tier of coverage selected.
+The employee's share of the cost of insurance is made through monthly pre-tax payroll deductions.
 Employees who wish to decline the Premium Only Plan for pre-tax deductions must opt-out in writing.

-Basic Life and Long-Term Disability Insurance - State employees enrolled in a PEBP medical plan receive \$10,000 Basic Life and Long-Term Disability (LTD) Insurance.
+Basic Life and Long-Term Disability Insurance

+Effective July 1, 2014, State employees enrolled in a PEBP medical plan receive \$25,000 Basic Life and Long-Term Disability (LTD) Insurance.
 LTD coverage protects against the loss of income in the event of a disability, resulting in an employee's inability to work for an extended time.
 The plan has a 180-day waiting period before benefits are payable for an approved claim.
 The LTD payout is 60% of the first \$12,500 of monthly earnings, reduced by deductible income.
+Employees who terminate employment for any reason will also result in the termination of Basic Life Insurance.
+To determine conversion and/or portability options, contact the Basic Life Insurance vendor within 31 days of the employment termination date.
+Employees in declined coverage status are not eligible for Basic Life and Long-Term Disability Insurance.

+Voluntary Life

-Voluntary Life and Accidental Death and Dismemberment Insurance - Employees enrolled in a PEBP medical plan can purchase voluntary (supplemental) life insurance coverage at group rates.
+Employees enrolled in a PEBP medical plan can purchase voluntary (supplemental) life insurance coverage at group rates.
 If you apply for Voluntary Life Insurance within 60 days of becoming eligible to apply, and meet the active work requirement, you automatically qualify for insurance coverage up to the guarantee issue amount.
 This means you will not need to answer medical questions to purchase coverage.
+Employees who terminate employment for any reason will also result in the termination of all voluntary products.
+To determine conversion and/or portability options, contact the voluntary product vendor within 31 days of the employment termination date.